In order to understand Jewish life in Germany, it is important to begin with how religion (in general) is dealt with in Germany.

 The churches and Jewish communities don't need to bother with collecting this tax.
 Instead, the state takes the religion tax (just like it does with income tax or capital gains tax) and transfers it to one's religious community.
 Let's suppose that you open a savings account at a local bank or an investment portfolio with a local broker - your capital gains are taxed at 26,375% and, on top of that, 9% religion tax.
 For this reason, your bank or broker is legally obligated to ask you about your religious affiliation - and you are legally obligated to disclose it.
 While other countries consider one's religious affiliation as a totally private matter (and the bank/broker would probably not even be allowed to ask about it), withholding this information in Germany would result in tax evasion on your part.
 We kid you not.

 The religion tax generates additional income for the Jewish community in Berlin, but it is not as substantial as the direct public funding: Most community members are immigrants from the former Soviet Union and thus, to a great extent, anything but affluent.
 As a result, the community's annual earnings from religion tax are less than a million Euro (i.e. less than 100 Euro per member/year in average).

 Last but not least, the Jewish community also has other sources of income, such as donations/inheritance or by renting out property.

-Having described the rule, there are also exceptions: Chabad-Lubavitch and the Ronald S. Lauder foundation operate in Berlin outside (or alongside) the framework of the central community, with their own legal entities.
-These are indeed private associations and thus based on donations, although some of their activities - such as kindergartens and schools - are funded by the general public.
+Having described the rule, there are also exceptions: Chabad-Lubavitch and the Ronald S. Lauder foundation operate in Berlin outside (or alongside) the framework of the official community, with their own legal entities (as incorporated societies).
+These are indeed private associations and thus based on donations, although some of their activities - such as kindergartens and schools - are subsidized with public funds.

 Finally, Germany's Jewish communities also run a federal welfare agency with about 8 million Euro in public funding annually.